Skip to main content

 Select Pipeline

 1. Open the KubeRocketCI portal.
-Navigate to the Deployment Flows tab and select the deployment flow for which you want to replace the deploy or clean pipeline:
+Navigate to the Deployments tab and select the deployment for which you want to replace the deploy or clean pipeline:

 2. Choose the required Environment: